aaronaaeng/aaronaaeng.github.io/_posts/2018-01-08-finite-plinko.md

 Now this looks exactly like the distribution for a binomial random variable.
 This makes sense, too.
 Each time the disc reaches a peg can be thought of as an individual trial.
 For each trial, there is the probability $$p=.5$$ that the disc moves to the right.
 The final location is the sum of successful moves to the right.
 Now this sounds exactly like a Binomial random variable.
 Every successful trial represents a move to the right.
 Every failure is a move to the left.
 The number of trials is simply the number of peg rows that the disc encounters.
 Therefore, the given image can be represented as samples from the random variable: $$X \text{ ~ } Bin(6, 0.5)$$

 From here, the problem only gets more interesting.
-Solving for a single pyramid is fun and all but it lacks something that the actual plinko board has: boundaries.
+Solving for a single pyramid is fun and all but it lacks something that the actual Plinko board has: boundaries.

 Boundaries provide the exciting (and confusing) part of the problem.
 The idea of a boundary can be seen below: